 - Bahrain has Double Taxation Avoidance Agreements (DTA) with over 40 countries including: i) China ii) India iii) Canada iv) Germany and v) Ireland, in addition to a free trade agreement signed with the USA;

 - There is a monthly penalty 1% for failure to file and pay taxes on time.

 - Healy Consultants Group is able to assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records and iv) preparing forecasts, budgets, and sensitivity analysis;

 - It is important our Clients’ are aware of their personal and corporate tax obligations in their country of residence and domicile; and they will fulfil those obligations annually.
 Let us know if you need Healy Consultants Group’s assistance to clarify your annual reporting obligations.

 - The Commercial Companies Law covers establishment, structure, and governance of private businesses in Bahrain;

-- Each Bahrain business entity must appoint a manager.
-The manager is appointed by the memorandum of association (MA) or by a separate management contract.
+- Each Bahrain company is required to appoint a manager, the manager does not need to be resident in Bahrain.
+The manager is either to be appointed by i) noting the manager in the memorandum of association (MA) or ii) by employing the manager in a separate management contract.
 Unless otherwise stated in the MA, the company manager shall enjoy full powers of administration, and his acts shall be binding to the company, provided it is supported by the capacity he enjoys.